HermanL02/WarwickUniversity-Notes/202309/Lab 3 Backup.md

 ## Results and Screenshots
 ![[Pasted image 20231120123001.png|650]]
 ## Explanation
 For the website input, it has a "Edit HTML" button which allows the users to input the HTML tags directly without sanitizing them.
-Therefore, if we put script tags inside the input box, the website will put everything into the database as the script tag, a`<script>alert('xss')</script>`
+Therefore, if we put script tags inside the input box, the website would run the code between the script tags.
+When we click the save button, it will put everything into the database as the script tag.